owncloud/ocis/services/userlog/README.md

 The `userlog` service provides an API to retrieve configured events.
 For now, this API is mostly following the [oc10 notification GET API](https://doc.owncloud.com/server/next/developer_manual/core/apis/ocs-notification-endpoint-v1.html#get-user-notifications).

-## Subscribing

-Additionally to the oc10 API, the `userlog` service also provides an `/sse` (Server-Sent Events) endpoint to be informed by the server when an event happens.
-See [What is Server-Sent Events](https://medium.com/yemeksepeti-teknoloji/what-is-server-sent-events-sse-and-how-to-implement-it-904938bffd73) for a simple introduction and examples of server sent events.
-The `sse` endpoint will respect language changes of the user without needing to reconnect.
-Note that SSE has a limitation of six open connections per browser which can be reached if one has opened various tabs of the Web UI pointing to the same Infinite Scale instance.

 ## Posting

 The userlog service is able to store global messages that will be displayed in the Web UI to all users.
 If a user deletes the message in the Web UI, it reappears on reload.
 Global messages use the endpoint `/ocs/v2.php/apps/notifications/api/v1/notifications/global` and are activated by sending a `POST` request.
 Note that sending another `POST` request of the same type overwrites the previous one.
 For the time being, only the type `deprovision` is supported.